dduan/duan.ca/articles/2020/05/07/nix-rust-development.md

 2020-05-07T11:04:58-07:00
 tags: Nix, NixOS, Rust, RLS

-tl;dr: To work on Rust project with nix-shell, with stable toolchain, rls and extensions such as `rust-analysis`, `rust-src`, without caring too much about specific Rust toolchain version (except for it being `stable`), use the following `shell.nix`:
+tl;dr: To work on Rust project with nix-shell, rls and extensions such as `rust-analysis`, `rust-src`, without caring too much about specific Rust toolchain version (except for it being `stable`), use the following `shell.nix`:

 ```nix
 let